 More information: NYBG Southeast Asia Projects

 The Pacific region covers a third of the Earth’s surface and is home to thousands of islands.
-Isolated Pacific island ecosystems are highly vulnerable to external disturbances such as habitat destruction and invasive alien species.
+Isolated Pacific island ecosystems are highly vulnerable to disturbances such as habitat destruction and invasive species.
 The New York Botanical Garden has a longstanding tradition of research programs in the Pacific Region.

 More information: NYBG Pacific Projects

-Atlantic Costal Forest of Brazil
+Atlantic Coastal Forest of Brazil